-Management will host a conference call and webcast at 8:30 am ET/1:30 pm BST to discuss the Company's financial results and provide a general business update.
+Management will host a conference call and webcast at 8:30 am ET/12:30 pm GMT to discuss the Company's financial results and provide a general business update.
 Conference call participants should pre-register using this link to receive the dial-in numbers and a personal PIN, which are required to access the conference call.
-The conference call system has changed, so please make sure you dial in 15 minutes before to ensure timely access to the call
+The webcast can be accessed at this link.